.

 Scientific Data Management Systems (SDMS)

-Classified as a Laboratory Data Management System software (or Laboratory Data Analysis Software), SDMS helps capture, catalog, and archive the data that is generated by various types of laboratory instruments and applications.
-While SDMS can represent an efficient solution for handling unstructured data, it is also designed to handle structured, and semi-structured data as well, including PDF files, images, instrument data, and spreadsheets.
-It is this ability to handle unstructured, heterogeneous data that sets it apart from a typical LIMS, which deals mostly with homogenous data.
+Classified as a laboratory data management system software (or laboratory data analysis software), the SDMS helps capture, catalog, and archive the data generated by various laboratory instruments and applications.
+While the SDMS can represent an efficient solution for handling unstructured data, it is also designed to handle structured and semi-structured data including PDF files, images, and spreadsheets.
+This ability to handle unstructured, heterogeneous data sets the system apart from the typical LIMS lab management system, which deals mostly with homogenous data.

 Computerized Maintenance Management System (CMMS)

-A robust audit trail and a specimen tracking and management module are examples of CMMS functionality that exists within the LigoLab platform.
-This enables users to track every entity and activity with user permission and visibility control, and each specimen with a unique identifier that ensures the chain of custody and security of the specimen, virtually eliminating lost or misplaced orders.
+A robust audit trail and a sample tracking and management module are examples of CMMS functionality in the LigoLab platform.
+This enables users to track every entity and activity with user permission and visibility control, and each specimen by a unique identifier that ensures the specimen chain of custody and security, virtually eliminating lost or misplaced cases.

 The Future of Laboratory Software Systems

-There are two parts to an analysis of the future of lab software: the future of the laboratory service market itself and the outlook for software systems that laboratories use.
+There are two distinct parts to any analysis of the future of laboratory software systems: the future of the laboratory service market and the outlook for software systems that laboratories use.

-Concerning the former, growth is driven by a rise in infectious diseases and associated new strains of viruses (as we’ve seen with Covid-19), an aging population, increasing awareness of preventative health measures, the increased importance of disease surveillance and screening, and the steady advancement of consumerism with patients becoming more active in their healthcare.
+Concerning the former, growth is driven by a rise in infectious diseases, an aging population, increased awareness of preventative health measures, the increased importance of disease surveillance and screening, and the steady advancement of consumerism with patients becoming more active in their healthcare.

 While the factors listed above will not drive exponential growth in the developed world, most of which is already reasonably well-served with laboratory resources, they can likely be counted upon to drive further significant incremental growth.
 That growth in itself generates more demand for the software that laboratories need.

-That said, the lab software market is growing more quickly than the laboratory service market.
+The lab software market is growing more quickly than the laboratory service market.
 Like many industries, clinical and anatomic pathology labs are going through an IT revolution.
 Their work is especially data-intensive and there are significant rewards to effectively using and reporting on laboratory data and significant penalties resulting from data errors.
-Partners, including, especially, third-party payers like insurance companies, are increasingly demanding that reporting be automated, digital, and according to their unique specifications.
+Partners, especially third-party payers like insurance companies are increasing demand for reporting to be automated, digital, and according to their unique specifications.

 Related posts